-Most golf courses dedicate specialized areas to mix and store chemicals.
+Most golf courses dedicate specialized areas for mixing and storing chemicals.
 They also have specific areas to wash and clean equipment used to apply chemicals.
 This is vital insurance to prevent concentrated chemicals from escaping and polluting soils and waterways.
-Commercially built wash stations, wash water recycling systems, and chemical mix, containment and recovery systems solve the escapement problem and ensure spills or discharges never happen.
+Commercially built wash stations, wash water recycling systems and chemical mix, containment and recovery systems solve the escapement problem and ensure spills or discharges never happen.

-Strict regulations set by the Environmental Protection Agency (EPA) control golf course chemicals.
-The days of 2,4-D and DDT are long gone and rightfully so.
-Now, chemicals are scientifically advanced and safe to apply as long as it’s done by skilled hands.
+The Environmental Protection Agency (EPA) set strict regulations to control golf course chemicals.
+The days of 2,4-D and DDT are long gone, and rightfully so.
+Now, chemicals are scientifically advanced and safe to apply as long as skilled workers perform these tasks.
 Chemical applicators must be trained and certified to work at all American golf courses.

 Golf Course Pond Maintenance

 Golfers differ in their opinions about water hazards.
-Some shiver at the thought of teeing off towards water but others love the sight and sounds of clear-flowing ponds and streams.
+Some shiver at the thought of teeing off towards water, but others love the sight and sounds of clear-flowing ponds and streams.
 The trick for a golf course maintainer is to keep ponds clean and attractive.
-There’s as much to know about pond maintenance as there is to keeping turf managed.
+There’s as much to know about pond maintenance as there is to maintaining turf.

 Good golf course pond maintenance relies on two things — aeration and dredging.
 Combined, both pond maintenance techniques ensure these water traps are clear.
 Besides being beautiful, clean water makes finding errant balls easier.

-Aeration happens two ways.
-The first is surface aeration where floating aeration devices cause wave action.
+Aeration happens in two ways.
+The first is surface aeration, where floating aeration devices cause wave action.
 That’s much like ripples on a lake.
-The other is subsurface aeration where compressed air delivers oxygen to the pond bottom causing bubbles to rise and aerate the water.
+The other is subsurface aeration, where compressed air delivers oxygen to the pond bottom, causing bubbles to rise and aerate the water.

 Dredging removes sludge from the pond.
 Sludge builds up from eroded sediment and decomposing organics like pond plants.
-Pond dredges are machines that suck up sludge from the bottom through vacuum hoses and expel it into bladder bags containing tiny holes.
+Pond dredges are machines that suck up sludge from the bottom through vacuum hoses and expel it into bladder bags featuring small holes.
 This traps the sludge for disposal while water escapes for recycling.